 VERDESIAN LIFE SCIENCES U.S. LLC TERMS AND CONDITIONS OF SALE

 - Offer and Acceptance, Buyer.
-These Terms and Conditions, together with the terms on the document into which these Terms and Conditions are incorporated by reference, any agreed upon attachments hereto and any agreed upon documents expressly referenced on the face hereof (collectively, this “Contract”) constitute the complete and entire agreement between Verdesian Life Sciences U.S., LLC or any of its affiliates identified on the face hereof (“Supplier”) and the buyer to whom it is addressed (“Buyer”) in accordance with its terms, and none of the general terms and conditions set forth in any purchase order or in any invoice, acknowledgement form, or any other documentation issued by Buyer shall apply.
+These Terms and Conditions, together with the terms on the document into which these Terms and Conditions are incorporated by reference, any agreed upon attachments hereto, any agreed upon documents expressly referenced on the face hereof, and any executed distributor agreement between the parties regarding the Products (as defined below) (collectively, this “Contract”) constitute the complete and entire agreement between Verdesian Life Sciences U.S., LLC or any of its affiliates identified on the face hereof (“Supplier”) and the buyer to whom it is addressed (“Buyer”).
+In the event of any conflict between or among the terms of the documents constituting the Contract, these Terms and Conditions shall control. .
 Supplier offers to sell to Buyer and Buyer is willing to purchase from Supplier the products, items, materials, raw materials, chemicals, goods and/or services identified in this Contract (collectively “Products”).
 Neither the sales confirmation from Supplier nor these Terms and Conditions shall constitute an acceptance of any offer made by Buyer.
 If, notwithstanding the foregoing, any acceptance of an offer by Buyer is deemed to be made hereby, such acceptance is expressly conditioned on Buyer’s assent to these Terms and Conditions.
-Supplier hereby objects to any additional or different terms that may be contained in any of Buyer’s purchase orders or other forms, or in any other material received from Buyer.
-All inconsistent or additional terms, modifications or changes are material, are expressly rejected, and do not form a part of the Contract unless Supplier agrees to such terms in writing.
-No order is binding on Supplier until accepted by Supplier and such acceptance is limited to these Terms and Conditions.
+Supplier hereby objects to any additional or different terms that may be contained in any of Buyer’s documents, including without limitation its purchase orders, forms, or any other material received from Buyer.
+All inconsistent or additional terms, modifications or changes purportedly added or made by Buyer are material, are expressly rejected, and do not form a part of the Contract unless Supplier agrees to such terms as specified herein.
+No order is binding on Supplier until accepted by Supplier and such acceptance is subject to these Terms and Conditions.
 This Contract may be amended, modified, or supplemented only in a writing signed by an authorized representative of Supplier.
 This Contract supersedes any prior contracts, proposals, understandings, offers or course of conduct, performance or custom of trade existing with respect to the subject matter of this Contract.

 - Payment Terms; Invoice; Setoff.
 Unless otherwise stated in this Contract, terms of payment are net 30 days from the date of invoice.
 Buyer agrees to pay interest on overdue invoices at the greater of: (a) one and one-half percent (1.5%) per month or (b) the highest rate permitted by law.
 All shipments to be made hereunder shall at all times be subject to the approval of Supplier’s credit department.
 Supplier may invoice Buyer and recover for each delivery of Products made as a separate transaction without regard to any other delivery.
 If Buyer is in default under any contract with Supplier or if, in Supplier’s sole judgment, the financial responsibility of Buyer is or becomes unsatisfactory, then Supplier may at its option and without prejudice to any of its other remedies (i) defer or decline to make any shipments hereunder except upon receipt of satisfactory security or cash payments in advance, (ii) deduct any amount owed by Buyer or any of its affiliates to Supplier or its affiliates from any amount payable to Buyer by Supplier or its affiliates, or (iii) terminate any order of goods or services that may have been placed by Buyer.
 Buyer shall reimburse Supplier for any costs incurred by Supplier, including reasonable attorney’s fees, to collect amounts due by Buyer to Supplier.